mWater/mwater-visualization/src/dashboards/README.md

 `style`: optional stylesheet to use
 `filters`: filter expression indexed by table. e.g. { sometable: logical expression, etc. }
-`locale`: optional locale (e.g. "fr") to use for display
+`locale`: optional locale (e.g. "fr") to use for display `implicitFiltersEnabled`: true to enable implicit filtering (see ImplicitFilterBuilder).
+Defaults to true for older dashboards.

 ### Widget scoping